 I read an interesting article in the latest edition of The Coaching Psychologist.
 It was about helping coaching clients develop a more self-compassionate approach as a way to learn, develop and grow.
-As you can see from the sketchnote I drew to accompany this post, compassionate self-talk focuses on strengths, encouragement and hope.
+The authors say that compassionate self-talk focuses on strengths, encouragement and hope.

 Dr Kristin Neff, in her book Self compassion: stop beating yourself and leave insecurity behind, suggests there are three elements of self-compassion.
 These are: